LIT-LVM: Structured Regularization for Interaction Terms in Linear Predictors using Latent Variable Models: Simulation Experiments

 In Section \ref{sec:supp_logreg}, we repeat the experiment for true latent dimension of $5$ and $10$ and observe similar results.
 We also evaluate the performance of LIT-LVM for misspecified $d$, with the same findings as for linear regression: choosing $d$ too high is better than too low.
 We also demonstrate superior performance of LIT-LVM over elastic net persists in even higher-dimensional settings up to $p=500$.

-\subparagraph{Comparison with FMs} In Section \ref{sec:supp_sim_fms}, we conduct simulation experiments comparing the performance of LIT-LVM with FMs.
+\subparagraph{Comparison with Sparse FMs} In Section \ref{sec:supp_sim_fms}, we conduct simulation experiments comparing the performance of LIT-LVM with sparse FMs\footnote{To avoid differences in performance caused by the optimizer, we implement sparse FMs using LIT-LVM with $\lambda_l = 100,000$.
+We show in Section \ref{sec:supp_sparse_fm} that this value is sufficient.
+(Recall that LIT-LVM approaches a sparse FM in the limit as $\lambda_l \rightarrow \infty$.).}.
 We simulate data in the same manner except with a low rank structure rather than a latent space structure, to better match the assumption of FMs.
 Likewise, we use LIT-LVM with a low rank model.
 We find that FMs perform worse when $\vec{\Theta}$ is noisy or exhibits higher sparsity (deviation from exact low rank).
 This indicates that factorizing the interaction coefficients, as FMs do, can degrade performance when the underlying assumption of exact low rank structure is not met.
 In contrast, the approximate low rank structure assumption in LIT-LVM offers greater flexibility in modeling the interaction coefficients, ensuring more robustness and higher accuracy.

 \subparagraph{Effects of LVM Hyperparameter $\lambda_{l}$} Next, we investigate the sensitivity of LIT-LVM to the hyperparameter $\lambda_l$, which controls the strength of the LVM-structured regularization.
 On one extreme, $\lambda_l=0$ reduces LIT-LVM to a standard regularized linear predictor, while very large $\lambda_l$ enforces a strict low-dimensional structure that approaches factorization machines as $\lambda_l \rightarrow \infty$.